 Susan Shobe, Early-Childhood Administrator

 Susan Shobe, Early Childhood lead teacher.
 Mrs. Shobe has a Bachelor of Science Degree in Education from Cleveland State University.
-She obtained a Masters Degree in Curriculum and Instruction from Cleveland State University also.
+She obtained a Masters Degree in Curriculum and Instruction from Cleveland State University.
 Susan taught primary grades for seventeen years at Urban Community School on Cleveland’s near west side before joining the Urban Oak staff.

 Felicia Campbell, Main Lesson Teacher, Music Teacher.
 Mrs. Campbell is a musician and educator with over thirty years of experience.
 Mrs. Campbell holds a Bachelor of Music Education, K-12 from the University of Akron, a Masters of Elementary Education/Music from Sunbridge Institute, and a certificate in Bio-Dynamic Agriculture from the Pfieffer Center in New York.
 Mrs. Campbell has taught and mentored faculty in Waldorf schools in Ohio, California, and Hawaii.
 She is a member of the Akron Symphony Chorus, the North American Waldorf Music Educators Association, and is a freelance musician.

-Renae Lesser, Main Lesson Teacher for 7th grade.
+Renae Lesser, Main Lesson Teacher.
 Ms. Lesser holds a BA in Human Ecology from College of the Atlantic and an MA in Philosophy and Education from Columbia University.
 She was born and raised in Cleveland Heights but has lived all over the country, from San Francisco to New York City to the Maine coast.
 Ms. Lesser has previously worked as an educator in schools, museums, and libraries.
 She is also a published author and has worked as a writer and editor for numerous publications.
 In her free time Ms. Lesser enjoys painting, hiking, traveling, and learning new things.

 Julie Hoehnen completed Eurythmy training at Eurythmy Spring Hill in Chestnut Hill, NY.
 Julie teaches movement throughout the school year.